Belle-Rivers/Belle-Rivers/README.md

 ## About Me 🚀

-I'm a passionate **Software Engineer** graduated from Halic Universite as the top of my depratment.
+I'm a passionate **Software Engineer** graduated from Halic University as the top of my depratment.
 I like exploring diverse projects no matter how unconnected they seem to be.
-Artificial Intelligence (with all its sub categories), game development, web development, internet of things and data management are my all-time favourite topics to keep updated with.
+Artificial Intelligence (with all its sub categories), game development, web development, internet of things, machine learning, and data management are my all-time favourite topics to keep updated with.

 - 🌍 Languages: **Arabic (First Language), English, and Turkish**
 - 📫 How to reach me: **rwn@alshenieky.com**